Skip to Content

 Another amazing place in SF for families to visit is the beautiful Palace Of Fine Arts.
 Culture-lovers will love the art exhibitions and performances inside.
 The building’s exterior facade is also incredibly photogenic.

 A place that children would particularly enjoy is the California Academy of Sciences inside the Golden Gate Park.
 There, you can find fun and interactive science exhibitions and learn about everything from earthquakes to volcanoes.
-Afterward, you can enjoy a family picnic inside the park.

 San Francisco is also a foodie’s paradise.
 You can find authentic cuisines from countless different cultures around town.
 Take your family to Palette Tea House for some exquisite dim sum, and Sotto Mare for top-notch Italian food.